Child Protection and Safeguarding Policy

 13 Children Looked After

-14 Children with Special Educational Needs and Disabilities or physical health needs
+14 Children with Special Educational Needs and Disabilities (SEND) or physical health needs

 15 Use of reasonable force